UttamLk/APCSA_API_YURP/README.md

 This project is open to contributions from anyone.
 If you find a bug or have an idea for an improvement, feel free to open an issue or submit a pull request.

 Credits
-This game was created by .
+This game was created by Pranav Pabbisetty, Uttam Lakumalla, Yanin Charoenpornsawat, Ryan Chakma.

 Version History
 Version 1.0 (April 2023): Initial release.